SiegeLord/SLConfig/README.md

     }
 ```

 * _stderr_ - Error output.
-You should make a copy of the passed string if you
+A copy of the passed string should be made if it is
-want to hold on to it for longer than the duration of the call.
+retained for longer than the duration of the call.

 ```c
     void default_stderr(SLCONFIG_STRING s)